What to Know Before You Choose the Menu for Your Event

 Planning the Event Menu

 Whether you're working with a private caterer or the catering manager at the event venue itself, it's always helpful to consider several factors before building the menu.
 The first thing to remember is that the menu options they present are almost always 100% flexible.
-And even though most caterers will allow you to confirm the menu and headcount about three weeks prior to the event, I always suggest confirming the menu much earlier in the planning process.
+And even though most caterers will allow you to confirm the menu and headcount about three weeks prior to the event, confirm the menu much earlier in the planning process.
 Here's what you need to know before you get started.

 Breakfast, Lunch, and Dinner Menus